I2P

 The Invisible Internet Project (I2P) is an anonymous network layer (implemented as a mix network) that allows for censorship-resistant, peer-to-peer communication.
 Anonymous connections are achieved by encrypting the user's traffic (by using end-to-end encryption), and sending it through a volunteer-run network of roughly 55,000 computers distributed around the world.
 Given the high number of possible paths the traffic can transit, a third party watching a full connection is unlikely.
 The software that implements this layer is called an "I2P router", and a computer running I2P is called an "I2P node".
-I2P is free and open sourced, and is published under multiple licenses.
+I2P is free and open source, and is published under multiple licenses.

 Technical design

-I2P is beta software since 2003, when it started as a fork of Freenet.
-The software's developers emphasize that bugs are likely to occur in the beta version and that peer review has been insufficient to date.
-However, they believe the code is now reasonably stable and well-developed, and more exposure can help the development of I2P.
+I2P started in 2003 as a fork of Hyphanet (known back then as Freenet).

-The network is strictly message-based, like IP, but a library is available to allow reliable streaming communication on top of it (similar to TCP, although from version 0.6, a new UDP-based SSU transport is used).
+The network is strictly message-based, like IP, but a library is available to allow reliable streaming communication on top of it (similar to Non-blocking IO-based TCP, although from version 0.6, a new Secure Semi-reliable UDP transport is used).
 All communication is end-to-end encrypted (in total, four layers of encryption are used when sending a message) through garlic routing, and even the end points ("destinations") are cryptographic identifiers (essentially a pair of public keys), so that neither senders nor recipients of messages need to reveal their IP address to the other side or to third-party observers.